atopile/hil/README.md

-# HiL Validation Suite 🧪
+# Hardware Test for Happy Engineers 🧪

 Hardware-in-the-Loop, or HiL (sometimes HitL), is a way to continuously validate your hardware and firmware together.
 By connecting actual hardware to virtual test scenarios, HiL enables thorough testing of embedded systems, control units, and firmware under realistic conditions without the risks and costs of full physical testing.